 For our new email address (and other useful information) please check out our noticeboard page.

-This website provides the tools and resources in English and Irish to implement a successful Anti-Bullying Campaign programme in any Primary (Elementary) or Post-Primary (High) school.
+This website provides the tools and resources in English and Irish (so far) to implement a successful Anti-Bullying Campaign programme in any Primary (Elementary) or Post-Primary (High) school.
 Using these resources children are empowered to Recognise, Reject and Report bullying behaviour and teachers are enabled to Resolve bullying situations quickly, facilitating the restoration of normal relationships as soon as possible.

 If someone is deliberately, repeatedly doing or saying things to you that you find hurtful, upsetting, annoying, worrying, frustrating, embarrassing or humiliating or even frightening you are being bullied.
 If you are being bullied in school, or if you know of someone else who is being bullied, please take the vital first step of telling a teacher you trust or asking a parent or a school friend to do so for you.
 Bullying can be brought to an end without making matters worse for you or anyone being bullied if the bullying situation is dealt with properly.
 For this to happen, you need to take that vital first step.
 When you do, please also tell the teacher about our website, which can help her/him to deal with your problem effectively.